otectus/nexus_client/docs/source/extending.rst

-Extending PyGPT
+Extending Nexus
 ===============

 Quick start
 ------------

-You can create your own extension for **PyGPT** at any time.
+You can create your own extension for **Nexus** at any time.

-PyGPT can be extended with:
+Nexus can be extended with:

 * custom models
 * custom plugins